sparkfabrik/company-playbook/content/resources/training-resources.md

 SparkFabrik offers access to a set of training resources.

-Some of them are _self service_ and can be accessed by every employee as they see fit.
-Some others are licences on a per-seat basis and requires the creation of a personal account and relative license.
+Some of them are _self-service_ and can be accessed by every employee as they see fit.
+Some others are licensed on a per-seat basis and require the creation of a personal account and relative license.

-This page lists all the available resources, providing a link to them and a mean to obtain access, when required.
+This page lists all the available resources, providing a link to them and a mean to obtain access when required.

 At the bottom of this page, in the [Filing training requests](#filing-training-requests) section, we explain how to submit requests for specific training courses/resources and keep an eye on new training resources that SparkFabrik may make available to everyone.